 Gerardo Andriulli, M.D.

-Gerardo has been the part-time Psychiatric Consultant for the Center since 2013.
+Dr. Andriulli joined the Center as the part-time Psychiatric Consultant in 2013.
 He was born in southern Italy and graduated from the Medical School of Università degli Studi di Firenze (University of Florence).
-His internship was in neurology at Temple University (PA) and he completed a residency in psychiatry at Brown University (RI).
-He has worked in a variety of inpatient settings, such as St. Luke's Hospital in New Bedford (MA).
-Dr. Andriulli has also served as the medical director at East Bay Center (RI) and at High Point Treatment Center (MA), a dual diagnosis program.
-Presently, he has a private practice in Providence (RI).
+Gerardo completed an internship in neurology at Temple University and residency in psychiatry at Brown University.
+He is a licensed allopathic physician in Rhode Island.
+Dr. Andriulli has worked in a variety of inpatient settings such as St. Luke's Hospital.
+He has also served as the medical director at East Bay Center and at High Point Treatment Center, a dual diagnosis program.
+Presently, Dr. Andriulli also has a private practice in Providence.
 Gerardo has broad personal interests that include music and spirituality.

 Jim Azar, Ph.D.

-In addition to being the Director of the Center for Counseling and Student Development, Jim is the director of the internship training program.
-He is a licensed psychologist in RI.
-He has a B.A. in psychology and philosophy from Assumption College (MA) and a M.A. in clinical psychology from Connecticut College (CT).
-Jim earned a Ph.D. in counseling psychology from Michigan State University (MI).
-He came to Roger Williams in 1990 after serving as a staff psychologist at the Northampton Veterans Affairs Medical Center (MA).
-Dr. Azar is the chair of the eating disorder task force as well as the co-chair of the alcohol task force and the students of concern committee.
-His professional interests include health and sports psychology; philosophical psychology; developing systematic approaches to issues such as sexual assault, eating disorders, and suicide prevention; training and supervision; and spirituality, mindfulness, and psychotherapy from a Buddhist perspective.
-Jim's hobbies include long-distance running, yoga, live music, visiting baseball parks and diners, and cooking.
+Dr. Azar joined the Center as Director in 1990.
+In addition to serving in that role, he oversees the internship training program.
+He has a B.A. in psychology and philosophy from Assumption College and a M.A. in clinical psychology from Connecticut College.
+Jim earned a Ph.D. in counseling psychology from Michigan State University.
+He is a licensed psychologist in Rhode Island.
+Dr. Azar had previously served as a staff psychologist at the Northampton Veterans Affairs Medical Center.
+At Roger Williams, Dr. Azar is the chair of the eating disorder task force as well as the co-chair of the alcohol task force and the students of concern committee.
+His professional interests include health and sports psychology, philosophical psychology, supervision and training, spirituality, psychotherapy from a Buddhist perspective, mindfulness, and systemic approaches to issues such as sexual assault, suicide, and eating disorders.
+Jim enjoys long-distance running, yoga, live music, visiting baseball parks and diners, and cooking.

 Christopher Bailey, Ph.D.

-Chris is a licensed psychologist in RI.
-He has a B.A. in psychology from Providence College (RI) and a M.A. in clinical psychology from Connecticut College (CT).
-Chris earned a Ph.D. in counseling psychology from the University of Missouri-Kansas City (MO).
-Working with undergraduate and graduate students has been a focus for Chris in his clinical, research, supervisory, and teaching roles.
-Prior to his arrival at Roger Williams in 2011, his previous counseling center experiences included Rhode Island College (RI), Rockhurst University (MO), Stonehill College (MA), and the University of Missouri-Columbia (MO).
-Dr. Bailey also served in a variety of other settings, including community mental health centers, juvenile probation, a psychiatric hospital, and in residential care with the developmentally disabled.
-His professional interests include assessment, college student development, career development, emotion regulation, outreach presentations (topics such as dreams, happiness, and sleep), personality theories, positive psychology, supervision, and training.
-Chris enjoys art, baseball, music, science fiction, spirituality, domestic and international travel, walking, and time with family, friends, and pets.
+Dr. Bailey joined the Center as Assistant Director in 2011 and became Associate Director in 2015.
+He has a B.A. in psychology from Providence College and a M.A. in clinical psychology from Connecticut College.
+Chris earned a Ph.D. in counseling psychology from the University of Missouri-Kansas City.
+He is a licensed psychologist in Rhode Island.
+Working with undergraduate and graduate students has been a focus for Dr. Bailey in his clinical, research, supervisory, and teaching roles.
+Prior to Roger Williams, his previous counseling center experiences included Rhode Island College, Rockhurst University, Stonehill College, and the University of Missouri-Columbia.
+Dr. Bailey also served in a variety of other settings, including career services, community mental health centers, juvenile probation, a psychiatric hospital, and in residential care with the developmentally disabled.
+His professional interests include administration, college student development, career development, emotion regulation, outreach presentations (topics such as dreams, happiness, and sleep), personality theories, positive psychology, supervision, and training.
+Chris enjoys art, baseball, domestic and international travel, music, science fiction, spirituality, walking, and time with family, friends, and pets.

 Zachary Delcambre, M.A.

-Zac earned a B.A. in Psychology, Spanish, and International Affairs at the University of New Hampshire (NH).
-He also received his M.A. in psychology from Williams James College (MA) where he is currently a 4th year student in the Doctoral program.
-Zac’s professional interests include working with substance disorders, utilizing motivational interviewing, as well as serving underserved populations.
-In addition to university students, he has worked with members of Latina/o community and military veterans.
+Zac joined the Center in 2014.
+He has a B.A. in Psychology, Spanish, and International Affairs from the University of New Hampshire.
+He earned a M.A. in clinical psychology from Williams James College where he is currently a fourth-year student in the doctoral program.
+Zac’s professional interests include working with substance-related disorders, motivational interviewing, as well as serving underserved populations.
+In addition to university students, he has worked with members of the Latina/o community and with military veterans.
 In his free time, Zac likes to be outdoors, play music, and spend time with his dog Mauro.

 Deborah Knapman, LICSW

-Debbie earned a B.A. in English and philosophy from Boston College (MA) and her M.S.W. from Hunter College (NY).
-She is a licensed social worker in RI.
-Before starting at Roger Williams in 2015, she worked at the counseling centers of Providence College (RI), Johnson & Wales University (RI), and the University of Rhode Island (RI).
-She has also been employed in a variety of settings including public high schools, domestic and sexual violence agencies, and residential treatment facilities.
+Debbie joined the Center in 2015.
+She has a B.A. in English and philosophy from Boston College and earned a M.S.W. from Hunter College.
+Debbie is a licensed social worker in Rhode Island.
+Prior to Roger Williams, she was employed at the counseling centers of Johnson & Wales University, Providence College, and the University of Rhode Island.
+She has also worked in a variety of other settings including public high schools, domestic and sexual violence agencies, and residential treatment facilities.
 Her professional interests include healthy relationships, social justice, spirituality, and self-care.
-In her spare time Debbie enjoys activities with her family and friends, exploring nature, and going to the beach.
+Debbie enjoys activities with her family and friends, exploring nature, and going to the beach.

-Jennifer is currently working toward a B.A. in Public Health Administration at Roger Williams.
-Before joining the Center in 2011, she started with Roger Williams in 2005 as a secretary in Health Services.
-Prior to Roger Williams, Jennifer was employed for 15 years as an administrative assistant at Family Service Association of Greater Fall River (MA), a non-profit community mental health clinic.
+Jennifer joined the Center in 2011.
+She came to Roger Williams in 2005 and worked as a secretary in Health Services.
+Prior to Roger Williams, Jennifer was employed as an administrative assistant at Family Service Association of Greater Fall River, a non-profit community mental health clinic.
+She is currently working toward a B.A. in public health administration at Roger Williams.

 Michele Zager, Psy.D.

-Michele earned a B.A. in studio art and Spanish from Bucknell University (PA), a M.A. in student affairs from Indiana University of Pennsylvania (PA), and a Psy.D. in clinical psychology from William James College (MA).
-Dr. Zager has worked in academic advising and student leadership development, an adolescent therapeutic residential school, and eating disorder and women's partial hospitalization programs.
+Dr. Zager joined the Center in 2013.
+She has a B.A. in Spanish and studio art from Bucknell University and a M.A. in student affairs from Indiana University of Pennsylvania.
+Michele earned a Psy.D. in clinical psychology from William James College.
+Dr. Zager has worked in academic advising and student leadership development, an adolescent therapeutic residential school, and in eating disorder and women's partial hospitalization programs.
 Her professional interests include college adjustment, mood disorders, anxiety disorders, eating disorders, self-esteem, and values.
-She is also interested in creativity and how art students experience and manage their emotions and relationships.
+Dr. Zager is also interested in creativity and how art students experience and manage their emotions and relationships.
 In her free time, Michele enjoys art projects, walking her dog, kayaking, and spending time with family and friends.